Kerrie Hughes

 Kerrie Hughes (born 1959) is a New Zealand fashion designer who established the international fashion brand Idol in 1990.
-Her work is held in the permanent collection at the Victoria and Albert Museum.
+Her work is held in the permanent collection of the Victoria and Albert Museum.

 Early life

 Hughes was born in 1959 in Lower Hutt, Wellington.
 Her father was the head of Rembrandt, a men's suit manufacturer, and Hughes was taught to sew by him.
 She had two years as a dressmaking apprentice before enrolling at Wellington Polytechnic.
 After graduation in 1979, Hughes established her first business Svelt, with classmate Di Jennings.
 Their first store was on Cuba Street in Wellington.